luckyhyosun/fullstackopen/README.md

 **Response.json()**
 <code>Response</code> is an object provided by Express to send data back to the clien.
 And <code>.json()</code> is a method that
-+ Converts the JavaScript object/array (blogs in this case) into a JSON string.
++ Converts the JavaScript object/array (<code>notes</code> in this case) into a JSON string.
 + Sets the correct HTTP header: <code>Content-Type: application/json</code>.
 + Sends the JSON as the HTTP response body.

 And <code>resonse.josn()</code> sends the HTTP response immediately and ends the request.
-So, if you want to return all blogs entries, you don’t map them individually.
+So, if you want to return all notes entries, you don’t map them individually.
 ```js
 //from controller.js
 notesRouter.get('/', async (req, res) => {